 “[rapidly, normal pitch] Global 10-25 traffic alert descend to flight level 2-1-0.”

-- During the whole investigation, everybody, even Drake, seems to forget PDO 342 was under no radio contact prior to the collision.
+- During the whole investigation, everybody, even Drake, seems to forget PDO 342 was not responding to radio transmissions.

 Now here is some trivia…